 *If you have not been in for over a year, please schedule an initial appointment.

 Most major insurance policies covering acupuncture are accepted, including Anthem Blue Cross, Blue Shield, Sutter Select, United Healthcare, SHIP, Healthnet, Kaiser employees HealthPlan Services, Work Comp, Pixar's Cigna plan, etc. In-office billing is done for you.
 If you are not sure about your coverage, please contact your insurance company, or email me before scheduling so we can discuss your situation.
-Please be sure to contact me before you schedule if you have ASH, CIGNA (not with Pixar), or LANDMARK.
+Please be sure to contact me before you schedule if you have ASH, CIGNA (not with Pixar), Blue Cross, or LANDMARK.

 WHAT TO WEAR / EAT?